hssmalo/steampunkfantasy/rules.md

 A good practice is to roll assault and assault deflections simultanieously but with different color.
 Choose for example green die for deflections.

-Whoever rolls the highest number of successfull assaults (after deflection) wins.
+Whoever rolls the highest number of successfull assaults (after deflection) gains the advantage.
 If equal, use Nation assault winning-power order.

 Spartan\
 Dark_Elf\